-Students at Freed-Hardeman University are expected to help realize the ideal of a Christian University by contributing to the friendliness, courtesy, and wholesomeness for which the school is known.
-The academic and spiritual commitments of students and teachers are manifested in mutual respect, in cooperativeness, and in the assuming of appropriate responsibilities.
+Students at FHU are expected to help realize the ideal of a Christian university by contributing to the friendliness, courtesy, and wholesomeness for which the school is known.
+The academic and spiritual commitments of students and teachers are manifested in mutual respect, cooperativeness, and the assumption of appropriate responsibilities.